Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Introduction and main results

 \begin{Remark}[Smoothness] Returning to the statement of Ekeland's conjecture in \cite[p.\ 198]{Ek}, it is worth pointing out that there the hypersurface $M$ is assumed to be only $C^1$-smooth.
 To the best of our understanding, our methods require $M$ to be at least $C^2$.
 We would expect Part \ref{C1} of the $n$-or-$\infty$ conjecture to be still true in dimension 3 in the $C^1$-case and accessible by symplectic topological methods, and possibly false in higher-dimensions; cf.\ \cite{BHS, LRSV}. \end{Remark}

 The key to the proofs of the two main theorems is Theorem \ref{thm:SH} asserting that for a dynamically convex Reeb pseudo-rotation the (non-equivariant) filtered symplectic homology is one-dimensional for every action threshold and any ground field.
-The proof of this theorem has three main ingredients.
-The first one is a new version of the index recurrence theorem (Theorem \ref{thm:IR-A}), refining the original index recurrence theorem from \cite[Thm.\ 5.2]{GG:LS} which, in turn, is closely related to the common jump theorem from \cite{Lo, LZ}.
+The proof of that theorem relies on three main ingredients and the novelty is how they are put together.
+The first ingredient, Theorem \ref{thm:IR-A}, is a key refinement of the index recurrence theorem, \cite[Thm.\ 5.2]{GG:LS}.
+(The latter is closely related to and can be derived from the common jump theorems from \cite{DLW, Lo, LZ}.)
 This is a combinatorial result about, as the name suggests, recurrent behavior of the Conley--Zehnder index type invariants under iterations.
 This theorem and its consequences are repeatedly used throughout the paper.
-The other two ingredients are not new: one is an \emph{a priori} upper bound on the boundary depth of the symplectic homology persistence module (Theorem \ref{thm:vanishing}, originally from \cite{GS}) and the other is the Smith inequality for symplectic homology (Theorem \ref{thm:Smith}, originally from \cite{Se,ShZ}).
+The other two ingredients are not new: one is an \emph{a priori} upper bound on the boundary depth of the symplectic homology persistence module (Theorem \ref{thm:vanishing}, originally from \cite{GS}) and the other is the Smith inequality for symplectic homology (Theorem \ref{thm:Smith}, originally from \cite{Se, ShZ}).
 Here, due to the nature of the Smith inequality which is used to obtain a lower bound on the dimension, we first need to work over fields of positive characteristic and then extend the result to all fields by the universal coefficient theorem.
 Once Theorem \ref{thm:SH} is proved, we can set the ground field to be $\Q$ or any field of zero characteristic.

 We use Theorem \ref{thm:SH} to show that every homologically visible (over $\Q$) closed orbit has one-dimensional equivariant local symplectic homology.
 This allows to assign such a closed orbit a degree and treat the orbit as if it were non-degenerate.
 We show that the degrees of such orbits form the increasing sequence $n+1, n+3, \ldots$ and the degrees of bars are $n, n+2, \ldots$.
 All $\Q$-visible closed orbits have distinct period (action) and the same ratio of the action and the mean index.
 (See Corollary \ref{cor:SH} and Theorem \ref{thm:Orbits}.)
 In other words, the (non-equivariant) symplectic homology persistence module and the orbit degrees behave as they would for an irrational ellipsoid.